Objectivco/WP-Skeleton-Lite/README.md

 ## Premium Plugins

-This includes the repositories to download WP Migrate DB Pro, Advanced Custom Fields Pro, and Gravity Forms.
+This project includes the composer repositories to download WP Migrate DB Pro, Advanced Custom Fields Pro, and Gravity Forms.
 You'll need to add your own values to make them work.

-You'll also need to add these to the required packages:
+You'll also need to add one or more of these to the required packages:
 ```txt
         "deliciousbrains/wp-migrate-db-pro": "*",
         "deliciousbrains/wp-migrate-db-pro-media-files": "*",